Marijuana Edibles and Extracts

-A method of marijuana intake that has risen in popularity in recent years is the smoking of THC-dense resin, which is extracted from marijuana plants.
-This is called dabbing.
-Marijuana extracts come in several different forms, including the following:
+A method of marijuana intake that has risen in popularity in recent years is the smoking of THC-dense resin, which is extracted from marijuana plants.1 This is called dabbing.
+Smoking marijuana extracts requires a vaporizer, which heats and evaporates the resin so it can be inhaled.
+Marijuana extracts come in several different forms, including:1

-- Hash oil or honey oil, which is a sticky liquid
+- Hash oil or honey oil, which is a sticky liquid.

-- Wax or butter, which is a soft solid with the consistency of wax or lip balm
+- Wax or butter, which is a soft solid with the consistency of wax or lip balm.

-- Shatter, which is a hard, transparent solid
+- Shatter, which is a hard, transparent solid.

 Effects of THC